SvenGarson/launchschool-course-frontend/JS210_FundamentalsOfJavaScript/Lesson1_JavaScriptBasics/IntroToProgrammingWithJavaScript.md/Notes_IntroToProgrammingWithJavaScript.md

   The logical operator evaluates to `true` if either operand is `true`, this means that when any operand evaluates to `true`, the whole expression cannot be `false`.

   In other words, if `isGreen(item) === true` then JS stops evaluating because `||` must be `true` and never evaluates `hasWheels(item)`!

+#### Truthiness

+An expression in a conditional does not have to evaluate to a boolean value of `true` or `false` because JS does coerce any non-boolean value into a boolean value in a conditional context.

+**Again**: JS can use any value in a condition because it can coerce any value to a boolean value when needed.

+Whenever a non-boolean value is used in a conditional and JS coerces that non-boolean value into a boolean, we refer to this process as `evaluate that non-boolean value into a boolean value`.

+- **Values that evaluate to `false` in a conditional context** **Note**: We refer to these values as `truthy` because, while they are not booleans, they evaluate to `true`!
+  - `false`
+  - Empty String `''`
+  - `undefined`
+  - `null`
+  - `NaN`
+  - Zero in the following variations of zero in JavaScript:
+    - `Number` zero value `0`
+    - `Number` negative zero value `-0`
+    - `BigInt` zero value `0n`
+- **All other Expressions evaluate to `false` in a conditional context** **Note**: We refer to these values as `falsy` because, while they are not booleans, they evaluate to

+#### Operator Precedence and Associativity

+For expressions that use multiple operators and sub-expressions, here are some precedences from **high (top of the list) to low (downwards)** that are good to know by heart:

+- `<=`, `<`, `>`, `>=`  - Comparison operators
+- `===`, `!==`, `==`, `!=` - Equality operators
+- `&&` Logical AND
+- `||` Logical OR

+Another mechanic to know about is associativity, which specifies in what order operators along with their operands are evaluated when the precedence between operators and their operands is the same.

+**Note**: To make the intention of a program clear, always parenthesize the operators we want evaluated first
+           instead of working with rules implicitly!

+**The rules for complex expressions that use many parentheses to show intended precedence**:

+- JS evaluates expressions in the parentheses in the algebraic order.
+  This means that innermost parentheses are evaluates first towards to outer parentheses.
+- When there are multiple parentheses at the same 'depth', the parentheses are evaluated from left to right.
+- Once all parentheses are evaluates, the whole expression is evaluated.

+**Note**: Short-circuiting does not change precedence but may be confusing if the expression is complex!